Wildlife

 Despite having wings, the puffin is a poor flier.
 It must flap its wings 300 to 400 times per minute to stay airborne.

 The Atlantic puffin is the official bird of Newfoundland and Labrador and the smallest species of puffin.
 This pigeon-sized seabird’s black head, back and wings contrast sharply with its white face and underside.
 Its most notable features are its vibrant orange feet and the orange, yellow and bluish plates on its bill during breeding season.
-If you were to spot a puffin in the winter, however, you’d hardly recognise it.
+If you were to spot a puffin in the winter, however, you’d hardly recognize it.
 At sea, they shed their colourful bill plates and their feet turn a greyish colour.

 As a seabird, the puffin spends much of its time in the water, diving and scooping up as many fish as it can.
 Its body and wings are streamlined to allow for fast swimming.
 A puffin’s tongue and upper mouth have backward-pointing spines, which help it pin down prey while it dives for more food.
 A puffin can hold its breath for up to one minute underwater and can carry an average of 10 fish in its beak, but one time, a puffin was spotted carrying a record-breaking 62 fish!